Dirichlet's theorem on arithmetic progressions: History

-In 1737, Euler related the study of prime numbers to what is known now as the Riemann zeta function: he showed that the value $\zeta(1)$ reduces to a ratio of two infinite products, Π p / Π (p − 1), for all primes p, and that the ratio is infinite.
+In 1737, Euler related the study of prime numbers to what is known now as the Riemann zeta function: he showed that the value ζ(1) reduces to a ratio of two infinite products, Π p / Π (p − 1), for all primes p, and that the ratio is infinite.
 In 1775, Euler stated the theorem for the cases of a + nd, where a = 1.

 This special case of Dirichlet's theorem can be proven using cyclotomic polynomials.

 The general form of the theorem was first conjectured by Legendre in his attempted unsuccessful proofs of quadratic reciprocity — as Gauss noted in his Disquisitiones Arithmeticae — but it was proved by Dirichlet (1837) with Dirichlet L-series.
 The proof is modeled on Euler's earlier work relating the Riemann zeta function to the distribution of primes.
 The theorem represents the beginning of rigorous analytic number theory.

-Selberg (1949) gave an elementary proof.
+Atle Selberg gave an elementary proof of this theorem in 1949.

 Proof

 Dirichlet's theorem is proved by showing that the value of the Dirichlet L-function (of a non-trivial character) at 1 is nonzero.
 The proof of this statement requires some calculus and analytic number theory (Serre 1973).
 The particular case a = 1 (i.e., concerning the primes that are congruent to 1 modulo some n) can be proven by analyzing the splitting behavior of primes in cyclotomic extensions, without making use of calculus (Neukirch 1999).

 Although the proof of Dirichlet's Theorem makes use of calculus and analytic number theory, some proofs of examples are much more straightforward.
-In particular, the proof of the example of infinitely many primes of the form $4n+3$ makes an argument similar to the one made in the proof of Euclid's theorem (Silverman 2013).
+In particular, the proof of the example of infinitely many primes of the form 4n + 3 makes an argument similar to the one made in the proof of Euclid's theorem (Silverman 2013).
 The proof is given below:

-We want to prove that there are infinitely many primes of the form $4n+3$.
-Assume, for contradiction, that there are only finitely many primes of the form $4n+3$.
-We then compile a list of all such primes $3,p_1,p_2,...,p_m$ where $p_1<p_2<...<p_m$.
-Let $N=4p_1p_2...p_m+3$.
-It is clear that none of the primes in the list $3,p_1,p_2,...,p_m$ divide $N$.
-By cases, $N$ is either composite or prime.
+We want to prove that there are infinitely many primes of the form 4n + 3.
+Assume, for contradiction, that there are only finitely many primes of the form 4n + 3.
+We then compile a list of all such primes 3, p_{1}, p_{2}, ..., p_{m}, where p_{1} < p_{2} < ... < p_{m}.
+Let N = 4p_{1}p_{2}...p_{m} + 3.
+It is clear that none of the primes in the list 3, p_{1}, p_{2}, ..., p_{m} divide N. By cases, N is either composite or prime.